Your Down Payment

-In the option of a seller "carrying back a second mortgage," the you borrow part of the seller's home equity..
-You would finance the majority of the purchase price with a traditional lending institution and borrow the remainder from the seller.
-Often, this type of second mortgage will have a higher rate of interest.
+With a carry-back mortgage, the you borrow part of the seller's home equity..
+You would finance the largest portion of the purchase price with a traditional mortgage lending institution and finance the remaining amount with the seller.
+Generally, this type of second mortgage has a higher rate of interest.

 The feeling of accomplishment will be the same, no matter which approach you use to come up with your down payment.
 Your new home will be your reward!